AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to the list of components of MakersBnB in React](https://github.com/AdrienFabre/makersbnb/tree/master/client/src/components)

 Refactoring is a practice continuouly improved with practice and exchanges of best practices.
-Recently, I have spent time improving this code and I am now yet satisfied about how it looks but I am happy with what it does (test refactored, see below), I succeeded to implement the best TDD practices, keeping all datas injected but the methods are slightly big.
+Recently, I have spent time improving this code and I am not yet satisfied about how it looks but I am happy with what it does (test refactored, see below), I succeeded to implement the best TDD practices, keeping all datas injected but the methods are slightly big.
 This is an opportunity to ask for advice and learn.

 ````ruby